-The University has produced a Key Terms Summary setting out how the key terms in the University's Terms and Conditions will affect you, and this includes important terms of which you should be aware.
-The University also publishes other policies, codes and guidance which provide information on how the Regulations are implemented.
+The University also publishes other policies, forms and guidance which provide information on how the Regulations are implemented.
 These do not form part of your contract with the University, but you would be expected to abide by them, as would the University.

-Co ntents Page No.
+Contents Page No.

 1. Expected workload 2

 2. Number and type of contact hours 2

 3. Teaching staff 2

 4. Methods of assessment 2

 5. Awarding body 2

 6. Accredited and approved courses 2

 7. University regulator 3

 8. Location of study 3

 9. Location of placements 3

 10. Fees 3

 11. Extra costs 4

-12. Complaint handling 4
+12. Complaint handling 5